 After the removal of decay, an inlay may be fitted into a tooth cavity and cemented into place.
 It is stronger and more durable than a filling.
 An onlay is very similar to an inlay, but it also ‘hugs’ the tooth’s biting surface to prevent a filled tooth from breaking.

 The earlier your child’s first orthodontist appointment, the better their oral health will be – allowing them to have a life-long confident smile.
-The best age to first see an orthodontist is between six and seven years old, when their permanent teeth start to come through.
+The best age to first see an orthodontist is between six and seven years old, when their permanent teeth start to come through

-At the age of ten and twelve years children are in their mixed dentition.
+At the age of ten to twelve years children are in their mixed dentition.
 This growth phase, which comes before the onset of puberty, is the best time to correct the bite with a functional appliance.

 Adult orthodontic treatment can improve your smile and confidence, as well as the health of your teeth and gums.
 Although more challenging than children’s orthodontics, it is never too late to see an orthodontist.
 We would be delighted to help you, so please do get in touch.